aerenchyma/runestone/pip/source/Assignments/week2.rst

 #.
 There is a function we are giving you for this problem set that takes two strings, and returns the length of both of those strings added together, called ``add_lengths``.
 We are also including the functions from Problem Set 1 called ``random_digit`` and ``square`` in this problem set.

-Now, take a look at the following code before answering the next few questions:
+    Now, take a look at the following code and related questions, in this code window.

-    .. actex:: ps_2_disp_1
+    .. actex:: ps_2_4
         :include: addl_functions_2

         new_str = "'Twas brillig"